ogdesgi/web-api/README.md

 #Simple Todo list Express Server.

 1. install dependencies through `npm install`
-1.1 to edit add new dependency after installation use `npm install --save <mydependency>`
+1.1 if you need to save your freshly added dependency use `npm install --save <myNewDependency>`

 2. starts your mongo deamon with the command `mongod`
 2.1 to install mongoDB on your computer refer to: https://docs.mongodb.org/manual/installation/